m4xbrg/your-site/src/content/courses/math-geometry-euclidean.md

 tags: []
 ---

-This course deepens the exploration of classical Euclidean geometry by connecting points, lines, angles, triangles, and polygons to congruence and similarity arguments that justify geometric reasoning.
+This course expands on Classical geometry of points, lines, angles, triangles, and polygons, with congruence and similarity as central notions.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.